syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 * Kindly refer this [link](https://www.syncfusion.com/kb/13523/how-to-convert-html-to-pdf-in-aws-lambda) for converting HTML to PDF in Aws.

+## BlinkPath

+### Windows

+* The BlinkBinaries folder is required to convert HTML to PDF with Blink rendering engine.
+If the converter is used from NuGet package, there is no need to copy or set this folder path to BlinkPath property in the BlinkConverterSettings.

+* If you are using the HTML to PDF converter from installer or assemblies, then you must set the BlinkBinaries folder path to BlinkPath property of BlinkConverterSettings.

+* You can get the BlinkBinaries folder from HTML converter installed location <span style="color:gray;font-size:14px"><i> (ex,$SystemDrive\Program Files (x86)\Syncfusion\HTMLConverter\xx.x.x.xx\BlinkBinaries)</i></span>.
+You can include this folder in your project and set the physical path of the folder to the BlinkPath property.

+Please refer below code snippet to set BlinkPath to the BlinkConverterSettings,

+{% tabs %}

+{% highlight c# tabtitle="C#" %}

+//Initialize HTML to PDF converter with Blink rendering engine HtmlToPdfConverter htmlConverter = new HtmlToPdfConverter(HtmlRenderingEngine.Blink);

+BlinkConverterSettings blinkConverterSettings = new BlinkConverterSettings();

+//Set the BlinkBinaries folder path blinkConverterSettings.BlinkPath = @"/BlinkBinaries/";

+//Assign Blink converter settings to HTML converter htmlConverter.ConverterSettings = blinkConverterSettings;

+//Convert URL to PDF
+PdfDocument document = htmlConverter.Convert("https://www.google.com");

+//Save and close the PDF document document.Save("Output.pdf");

+document.Close(true);

+{% endhighlight %}

+{% endtabs %}

+### Linux

+* The BlinkBinariesLinux folder is required to convert HTML to PDF with Blink rendering engine.
+If the converter is used from NuGet package, there is no need to copy or set this folder path to BlinkPath property in the BlinkConverterSettings.

+* The BlinkBinariesLinux folder is available in the HTML converter Linux build, you can get the folder and set the physical path of the folder to the BlinkPath property of BlinkConverterSettings.

+Please refer below code snippet to set BlinkPath to the BlinkConverterSettings,

+{% tabs %}

+{% highlight c# tabtitle="ASP.NET Core" %}

+//Initialize HTML to PDF converter with Blink rendering engine HtmlToPdfConverter htmlConverter = new HtmlToPdfConverter(HtmlRenderingEngine.Blink);

+BlinkConverterSettings blinkConverterSettings = new BlinkConverterSettings();

+//Set the BlinkBinaries folder path blinkConverterSettings.BlinkPath = @"/BlinkBinariesLinux/";

+//Assign Blink converter settings to HTML converter htmlConverter.ConverterSettings = blinkConverterSettings;

+//Convert URL to PDF
+PdfDocument document = htmlConverter.Convert("https://www.google.com");

+FileStream fileStream = new FileStream("Sample.pdf", FileMode.CreateNew, FileAccess.ReadWrite);

+//Save and close the PDF document document.Save(fileStream);
+document.Close(true);

+{% endhighlight %}

+{% endtabs %}

+### Mac

+* The BlinkBinariesMac folder is required to convert HTML to PDF with Blink rendering engine.
+If the converter is used from NuGet package, there is no need to copy or set this folder path to BlinkPath property in the BlinkConverterSettings.

+* The BlinkBinariesMac folder is available in the HTML converter Mac build, you can get the folder and set the physical path of the folder to the BlinkPath property of BlinkConverterSettings.

+Please refer below code snippet to set BlinkPath to the BlinkConverterSettings,

+{% tabs %}

+{% highlight c# tabtitle="ASP.NET Core" %}

+//Initialize HTML to PDF converter with Blink rendering engine HtmlToPdfConverter htmlConverter = new HtmlToPdfConverter(HtmlRenderingEngine.Blink);

+BlinkConverterSettings blinkConverterSettings = new BlinkConverterSettings();

+//Set the BlinkBinaries folder path blinkConverterSettings.BlinkPath = @"/BlinkBinariesMac/";

+//Assign Blink converter settings to HTML converter htmlConverter.ConverterSettings = blinkConverterSettings;

+//Convert URL to PDF
+PdfDocument document = htmlConverter.Convert("https://www.google.com");

+FileStream fileStream = new FileStream("Sample.pdf", FileMode.CreateNew, FileAccess.ReadWrite);

+//Save and close the PDF document document.Save(fileStream);
+document.Close(true);

+{% endhighlight %}

+{% endtabs %}

 ## URL to PDF

 To convert website URL or local HTML file to PDF using Blink rendering engine, refer to the following code snippet.